Aldie

 The Scoop:

-New residential communities started popping up along the edges of town in recent years, bringing new life to the historic community and making it one of the fastest growing suburbs in the DC region.
-The population is currently estimated at around 18,000 residents, a massive increase over the 2010 census total of 11,315.
-Most of the newer communities are large and stocked with amenities.
+New residential communities started popping up along the edges of town in recent years, bringing new life to the historic community while making it one of the fastest growing suburbs in the DC region.
+The population is now currently estimated at around 35,000 residents, a massive increase over the 2010 census total of 11,315.
+Not surprisingly, like most new communities in Loudoun, Aldie’s neighborhoods are large and stocked with amenities.
 Lenah Run, Lenah Mill, Willowsford, Kirkpatrick Farms, Virginia Manor, WestRidge, and Stone Ridge account for the majority of residences in the town.

 Click on the chart for the full report: